JosefVesely/Mall.cz-Scraper/README.md

-# mallcz-eshop-price-scraper
+# mallcz-scraper
-Scrapes information about given product on Czech E-shop MALL.CZ and sends me an email with information of the product.
+Scrapes information from MALL.CZ product.
+Compares price with latest price and writes me an email whether the price dropped or raised.